retaildevcrews/helium/README.md

 Create Resource Groups

-- When experimenting with this sample, you should create new resource groups to avoid accidentally deleting resources
+- When experimenting with this app, you should create new resource groups to avoid accidentally deleting resources

   - If you use an existing resource group, please make sure to apply resource locks to avoid accidentally deleting resources

 - You will create 3 resource groups
-  - One for CosmosDB
+  - One for Cosmos DB
   - One for ACR
   - One for App Service or AKS, Key Vault and Azure Monitor